 Organizations starting out on their data governance and optimization journeys should focus their efforts on leveraging anonymous and pseudonymous data.

 However, identifiable data becomes indispensable for organizations that perform advanced algorithmic personalization.
 That’s because algorithms require large amounts of customer data to work.
 Connected with a company’s CRM, these algorithms and programs will have access to sensitive information which the organization must manage.

 Remember: Data governance is just a fancy way of saying that you know which data you plan to use for what.

 To leverage algorithmic methods, an organization must know in advance which kinds of user data it plans to use for what kind of marketing.
 That way, when collecting the data, they can ask for consent, so that only that subset can be used by the algorithm for certain tests.
-However, data-compliant tools—like Kameleoon—can help you algorithmic testing without the risk.
+However, data-compliant tools—like Kameleoon—can help you algorithmically test without the risk.

-7 Is it dangerous to use 1st, 2nd, or 3rd party data for customer experience optimization?
+8 Using 1st, 2nd, and 3rd party data in customer experience optimization

 Until recently, many businesses have been able to commercialize customer data without much oversight.
 But regulations are changing as customers rightfully begin to understand that their consent and any data they supply is theirs unless agreed otherwise.